 That representative must agree to the termination for it to move forward.
-The standard to be used by a judge in this situation is that the judge must be completely sure that letting your child remain in your care will result in harm to your child.
+The standard to be used by a judge in this situation is that the judge must be entirely sure that letting your child remain in your care will result in harm to your child.
 This is a heavy burden to meet for a judge.

-If your child is placed into foster care is it guaranteed that your parental rights will be terminated?
+If your child is placed into foster care, is it guaranteed that your parental rights will be terminated?

 How can you best ensure that your parental rights will not be terminated?

-Once a petition to terminate your parental rights has been filed work with your attorney to make sure you can show a judge that you are taking this case seriously and are working towards reunification with your family.
-Taking steps to attend counseling or treatment, fixing unsafe conditions in your home, attending meetings with CPS and generally making your life better for a child is what a court wants to see.
+Once a petition to terminate your parental rights has been filed, work with your attorney to make sure you can show a judge that you are taking this case seriously and are working towards reunification with your family.
+Taking steps to attend counseling or treatment, fixing unsafe conditions in your home, attending meetings with CPS, and generally making your life better for a child is what a court wants to see.
 It guarantees you nothing, but doing nothing guarantees that your parental rights will be terminated.

 Can you get the rights of your child's other parent terminated as well?

-For all of this to occur, you must be remarried, have a spouse who wants to adopt your child and have your ex-spouse agree to the stepparent adoption.
+For all of this to occur, you must be remarried, have a spouse who wants to adopt your child, and have your ex-spouse agree to the stepparent adoption.

 Finally, keep in mind that the State is motivated by keeping children from relying on government assistance for food, shelter, and health insurance.
 Two parents are more likely to provide these services for children as opposed to one.
 If your child is on government assistance, this will likely factor into that decision.